Hamas attacks Israel-Gaza border crossing as cease-fire talks appear to fizzle

 Hamas militants attacked Israel's main crossing point for delivering humanitarian aid into the Gaza Strip on Sunday, dealing a blow to the ongoing crease-fire efforts that appear at an impasse with both sides blaming each other.

-The attack on Israel's Kerem Shalom crossing wounded several Israelis, Israel's Channel 12 News reported, prompting officials to close the terminal, disrupting critical shipments of food and other humanitarian aid into Gaza.
+The attack on Israel's Kerem Shalom crossing killed three Israeli soldiers and wounded several others, three of whom were critically wounded, a spokesperson for the Israel Defense Forces said Sunday.
+The attack prompted officials to close the terminal, disrupting critical shipments of food and other humanitarian aid into Gaza.

+The IDF had "anticipated" the attack, pre-positioned "protective elements" and sirens were triggered, IDF spokesperson Lt.
+Col. Peter Lerner said.
+Israel's military will conduct an internal investigation into how and why the casualties occurred despite these measures, he said.

-The Israeli military reported 10 launches at the Kerem Shalom crossing.
+The Israeli military said 14 rockets and mortars launched from the Rafah area hit Kerem Shalom crossing.
 Hamas said it had been targeting Israeli soldiers in the area.
-Israel's Channel 12 TV channel said 10 people were wounded, three seriously.
+Israel's Channel 12 TV channel said 10 people were wounded.

+The IDF launched counter-strikes on the launch site and other locations in Gaza, Lerner said.

 The military said the crossing was immediately closed, halting deliveries of aid from there into hard-hit Gaza.
 It was unclear how long the closure would remain in effect.